-Question Answer 1 Impact on the agency's waitlist(s) (e.g., any change in the amount of time families are on the waitlist) While there is a chance that one or more families becomes over- income and remain housed (see question 2 below), HACC anticipates any impact to the waitlist or the amount of time families on the waitlist to be inconsequential.
-2 Impact on the agency's termination rate of families (e.g., any change in the rate at which families non-voluntarily lose assistance from the agency) HACC anticipates that this policy change could result in a family becoming over-income and remaining on program until the next review.
+Question Answer questions identified in the MTW Operations Notice.
+1 Impact on the agency's waitlist(s) (e.g., any change in the amount of time families are on the waitlist) While there is a chance that one or more families becomes over- income and remain housed (see question 2 below), HACC anticipates any impact to the waitlist or the amount of time families on the waitlist to be inconsequential.
+2 Impact on the agency's termination rate of families (e.g., any change in the rate at which families non- voluntarily lose assistance from the agency) HACC anticipates that this policy change could result in a family becoming over-income and remaining on program until the next review.
 This would most likely impact Low Income households (AMI>80%), whose increases in income were the largest over the last three years (\$20,352 vs. \$1,099 for ELI families).
 These households represent less than 1% of the total population, so the rate of occurrence will be minimal.
 3 Impact on the agency's current occupancy level in public housing and utilization rate in the HCV program With a reduction in HAP, HACC may see a slight reduction in utilization due to this policy change.
 However, the agency will still meet its Substantially the Same (STS) requirement and the reduction in households served will be offset by future MTW policy changes.
-4 Impact on meeting the MTW statutory goals of cost effectiveness, self-sufficiency, and/or housing choice Cost effectiveness Self- sufficiency HACC analysis shows that by reducing the number of annuals and interims, this policy change will save the agency \$28,142 per year in administrative expenses.
+4 Impact on meeting the MTW statutory goals of cost effectiveness, self- sufficiency, and/or housing choice Cost effectiveness Self- sufficiency HACC analysis shows that by reducing the number of annuals and interims, this policy change will save the agency \$28,142 per year in administrative expenses.
 HACC believes that allowing households to increase their income without an impact on rent will encourage households to increase their income and work to become self-sufficient.
 Housing choice HACC does not anticipate any impact on housing choice.

-Question Answer 5 Impact on the agency'ability to meet the MTW statutory requirements Ensure that 75% of newly assisted households have very low incomes HACC will continue to use its current admissions policies, ensuring that this requirement is met.
+Question Answer 5 Impact on the agency'ability to meet the MTW statutory requirements 1.
+Ensure that 75% of newly assisted households have very low incomesHACC will continue to use its current admissions policies, ensuring that this requirement is met.
 2. Establish a reasonable rent policy that encourages employment and self-sufficiency While this policy is not a rent change policy, HACC believes that allowing households to increase their income without an impact on rent will encourage households to increase their income.
-3. Continue to assist to serve fewer households.
+Continue to assist substantially the same number of households With a reduction in HAP, HACC will be able to serve fewer households.
 The agency will still meet its STS requirement and the reduction in households served will be offset by administrative efficiencies gained and other MTW policy changes.
-4. Continue to assist a comparable mix of households by family size 5.
-Meet Housing Quality Standards This policy will not have an impact on the household size of households served, although the analysis has shown that larger households will see more benefit from this policy change than small households.
-This policy change will not have any impact on HQS.
-6 Impact on the rate of hardship requests and the number granted and denied as a result of this activity requirements HACC does not anticipate any hardships as a result of this policy change as it will not have a negative impact on household's rent or utility payments.
+4. Continue to assist a comparable mix of households by family sizeThis policy will not have an impact on the household size of households served, although the analysis has shown that larger households will see more benefit from this policy change than small households.
+5. 5.
+Meet Housing Quality Standards requirementsThis policy change will not have any impact 6 Impact on the rate of hardship requests and the number granted and denied as a result of this activity HACC does not anticipate any hardships as a result of this policy change as it will not have a negative impact on household's rent or utility payments.